 Consent also has to be verifiable, and data subjects will have enhanced rights when organisations, especially employers, rely on consent to process their data.

 Organisations controlling data are required to name any third parties relying on the data subject’s consent to process their data.
 For example, an organisation that provides goods to consumers and relies on a courier to deliver the order must notify the data subject at the time the order is placed that their personal-data will be passed to the courier firm for the fulfilment of the order.
 However, the organisation must not make consent a precondition of service or offer.

 The GDPR sets out specific provisions with relation to children’s consent for online services which are beyond the brief outline covered by this blog.

 Under the GDPR organisations are required to keep evidence of consent, a record of what data subjects were told and when and, of course, a clear record of what exactly they have consented to.
 Organisations must also ensure that consent is refreshed if anything changes within the organisation – such as governance or ownership.

 Within the GDPR consent has to be easy to withdraw.
 The Regulation states specifically that an individual’s ability to withdraw their consent must be as easy as it was for them to give consent initially.
 Data subjects must be told when they give their consent that they have the right to withdraw their consent at any time, and be told how to do this.

-It is key that no imbalance in the relationship between the organisation and the individual ensues if consent is withdrawn.
-Indeed, under the GDPR very serious penalties apply if there is substantive proof of imbalance in the relationship following a withdrawal of consent by the data subject.
-This could lead to a fine at the highest administrative level – currently 4% of annual global turnover or £20m, whichever is the greater.
+It is critical that no imbalance in the relationship between the organisation and the individual ensues if consent is withdrawn.
+Indeed, under the GDPR very serious penalties apply if there is substantive proof of imbalance in the relationship following the withdrawal of consent by the data subject.
+This could lead to a fine at the highest administrative level – currently 4% of annual global turnover or £20m, whichever is higher.
 It is vital to get this right.